Purple Rain (film): Critical response

 On Rotten Tomatoes, the film has a 73% rating based on 59 reviews and an average rating of 6.50/10.
 The website's critical consensus reads: "Purple Rain makes for undeniably uneven cinema, but it's held together by its star's singular charisma – not to mention a slew of classic songs."
 On Metacritic, it has a score of 55 out of 100 based on 14 reviews, indicating "mixed or average reviews".
 Prince famously said after the movie opened that he had a nightmare that Roger Ebert and Gene Siskel hated the movie and tore it apart on their TV show; in fact, both critics loved Purple Rain and put it on their Top 10 lists of the best films in 1984.
 Roger Ebert would go on to call it "one of the greatest rock movies of all time".

-In recent years, some have criticised the film as misogynistic, especially the scene in which Jerome throws a woman into a dumpster at Morris' behest.
+In recent years, some have criticised the film as misogynistic, especially the scene in which Jerome throws a woman into a dumpster at Morris's behest.
 David Alm in Forbes wrote that the female characters are treated "quite literally like garbage."
 Tom Leatham of Far Out wrote that the film "(explores) eroticism and sexuality with a complete disregard for the respect of women (and) shocking misogyny" with "little redemption", going so far as to call for the film to be removed from the United States National Film Registry.

 Others have perceived the film's treatment of women as a criticism of misogyny, rather than an endorsement of it.
 "Prince saw fit to hide in plain sight behind celluloid and glamour", wrote Ben Philpott of Drowned in Sound.
 "The conflict between commercialism, integrity, sex, misogyny and morality is clear and nobody has done it better since."
-Elwin Cotman of Bright Wall/Dark Room also wrote that the film paved the way for later films by Spike Lee, as a then-revolutionary depiction of flawed, complicated Black men:

-Purple Rain is a story about misogynists, and about misogyny itself; hatred of women undergirds the film’s motif wherein Black men treat white women like trash, sometimes literally.
+Elwin Cotman of Bright Wall/Dark Room also wrote that the film paved the way for later films by Spike Lee, as a then-revolutionary depiction of flawed, complicated Black men:Purple Rain is a story about misogynists, and about misogyny itself; hatred of women undergirds the film’s motif wherein Black men treat white women like trash, sometimes literally.
 There is deep-seated racial resentment to all the beatings, pranks, gaslighting, and insults.
 And unlike most Hollywood films, where actors ranging from Leonardo DiCaprio to Woody Allen portray misogyny as heroic, Purple Rain dares to make it a sign of weakness and disintegration, rooted in trauma...
 Magnoli presents The Kid’s treatment of women as a denial of his feminine side.
 Such in-depth psychology for a Black male character was uncommon at the time.